leo-arch/clifm/misc/tools/imgprev/README.md

 The previewing method is controlled by the `method` variable in the [`clifmimg` script](https://github.com/leo-arch/clifm/edit/master/misc/tools/imgprev/README.md#the-clifmimg-script).

-By default, this variable is unset, meaning that **clifm** will try to guess the available method.
+By default, this variable is unset, meaning that **clifm** will try to [guess the previewing method](#automatic-method-detection).
 To manually choose a method, set the `method` variable to any of the available methods:

 | Method | Description | Observation |
 | -- | -- | --- |